DataSF/datasf.github.io/showcase/powerbi/_posts/2018-01-19-city-performance-scorecards.md

 featured: true
 ---

-## ***More Efficient Workflows by Converting from Tableau to PowerBI***

 The residents of San Francisco need to know how well City services are meeting their needs.&nbsp; The job of providing an easily understandable scorecard for City services falls to the talented **[City Performance Unit at the Controller's Office](https://sfcontroller.org/city-performance)**.&nbsp; Since 2015 they have maintained the memorable **[City Performance Scorecards](https://sfgov.org/scorecards/)**\: stylish dashboards that give a clean, crisp, bird’s-eye view of how the City of San Francisco is performing.&nbsp;&nbsp;

 ## What was the problem

-People loved them, residents tweeted them, all was seemingly swell...
+People loved them, residents tweeted them, all was seemingly swell…

 But behind the scenes things were not so great. &nbsp; The scorecards were rapidly developed in 2 months to meet an urgent deadline.&nbsp; With 70+ charts, this left little time for process refinement.
 Tableau, the software used for the dashboards, required data in a specific format to visualize but offered no tools to help ‘wrangle the data’.&nbsp; The data came from csv flat files pulled from their performance database and were manually ‘wrangled’ in Excel to the needed format.
-Each time the metric needed to be updated, analysts would have to manually download the new data, update one -- or sometimes multiple -- Excel spreadsheets, log on to a shared computer when no one else was using it, and go through the steps to refresh and re-publish the Tableau visual.&nbsp;
+Each time the metric needed to be updated, analysts would have to manually download the new data, update one – or sometimes multiple – Excel spreadsheets, log on to a shared computer when no one else was using it, and go through the steps to refresh and re-publish the Tableau visual.&nbsp;

 ![](/uploads/manual-data.png){: width="1096" height="554"}